-The 2,200-foot channel stabilization was delayed one year to obtain a U.S. Army Corps of Engineers permit, required because of the project's scope.
+Originally slated for the previous winter, the 2,200-foot channel stabilization was delayed in order to obtain a U.S. Army Corps of Engineers permit, required because of the project's scope.
 Vlach said the delay resulted in more lead time and therefore lower bids.

-Pending BWSR approval, the projected surplus could fund smaller projects within the 7,632-acre watershed.
-Those might include native plantings in Baker Park rain gardens, Lake Independence shoreline restorations, a carp barrier on the Ardmore Channel, or erosion control projects elsewhere in the watershed.
+Pending BWSR approval, the projected surplus could be used to fund smaller projects within the 7,632acre watershed.
+Those might include native plantings in Baker Park rain gardens, Lake Independence shoreline restorations, a carp barrier on the Ardmore Channel or erosion control projects elsewhere in the watershed.

-The grant expires in December.
+The grant expires in December 2020.